malero/vsn/README.md

 # VisionJS Framework

 Simple Javascript Framework built from the ground up with eCommerce and SEO in mind.
+VisionJS is meant to be used with server side rendered websites.
+Rather than dynamically rendering component templates like most javascript frameworks, VisionJS uses the html rendered by your server to add functionality to your website.

 ## Examples
 ### On Click